 Table of Contents

 It’s no secret that PPC advertising can be a pretty effective tool to help you attain more sales.
 But for better performance, it’s crucial to complement your Amazon PPC strategy with a higher conversion rate of your customers into reviewers.
-This is where SageMailer comes in, a highly efficient and reliable Amazon PPC tool.
+It is where SageMailer comes in, a highly efficient and reliable Amazon PPC tool.
 SageMailer only takes a few minutes to set up, and you can capitalize on all PPC sales and have an opportunity to turn your buyers into reviewers.

-If you ask most successful Amazon sellers what constitutes their top 3 success tools, Amazon PPC is definitely one of them.
+If you ask most successful Amazon sellers what constitutes their top 3 success tools, Amazon PPC is one of them.

 Amazon PPC Management

 Adopting the right PPC management is crucial for those who want to start on Amazon.
 While you can’t deny the effectiveness of organic search traffic, the issue is that it often takes months for it to gain results.
 Therefore, if you want to rank your service or product and get ahead of your competition, you need to invest in PPC first.
 Once you notice an increase in sales and reviews and start climbing up the listings ladder, you will certainly be able to cut back on your ad spend and take advantage of the organic traffic.

 The good news is that it’s pretty simple to set up an Amazon ad campaign by simply following easy instructions.
 However, after you successfully set up your first campaign, you will want to get as much insight as possible to ensure that the money you spend on your PPC campaign is a worthwhile investment.
 So, read below to see how you can set up your first Amazon PPC marketing campaign and start advertising on Amazon.

 Types of Amazon PPC Advertising

 There are three main Amazon ad types available: Sponsored Products, Sponsored Brands, and Sponsored Display Ads (former Product Display Ads, PDAs).